giellalt/lang-sjt/sjt.md

 # src-fst-morphology-stems-pronouns.lexc.md

 Pronouns
-Pronouns in the Ter Sami language are references to things.
+Pronouns in the Ter Sami language are references to things.!

 * * *